 After an agent or editor reviews your manuscript, he or she may request an appointment with you.
 Locate the editor at their table during lunch or dinner to set up a time and location that will work for both of you.

 A blank appointment schedule is included as part of the materials you’ll receive in your Conference Folder when you arrive at the front desk to check-in.
-Use the blank schedule to note appointments with editors, agents, freelancers, or members of the critique team.
+Use the blank schedule to note appointments with editors, agents, or freelancers.
 Editors and agents have these schedules available as well.
 Some may choose to wait until after they have reviewed the manuscripts they have been given.
 Others may want to schedule appointments from the beginning of the conference.

 If an agent or editor expresses interest in your project, ask if they’d like to schedule an appointment with you to further discuss it or to look at a sample.